ToledoEM/xkcd/README.md

 An R package to create hand-drawn (xkcd-style) plots and elements for ggplot2.

 This repository contains the source for the `xkcd` package (development version).

-Originally from https://r-forge.r-project.org/projects/xkcd/ and now pulled out of CRAN
+Originally from https://r-forge.r-project.org/projects/xkcd/ which is deprecated and now maintained independently.

 ## Install

-Install the current development version from GitHub (dev):
+Install the current development version from GitHub:

 ```r
 # using remotes